arwin4/messaging-app-api/tests/How to run tests.md

 When running locally, the domain will be `http://localhost:3000`.
 The JWT expires after 24 hours, so you'll need to repeat this step after this time has passed, or the other collection runs will fail.

-### Running the Users and Messages collections
+### Running the Users collection

-You can now run the Users and Messages collections by passing the acquired JWT on the command line.
+You can now run the Users collection by passing the acquired JWT on the command line.
 For example:

 `postman collection run tests/Users.postman_collection.json --env-var "domain=http://localhost:3000" --env-var "JWT=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InRlc3QtcnVuIiwiaWF0IjoxNzA1MzEyMDE3LCJleHAiOjE3MDUzOTg0MTd9.DmZaVITxIDfs4AdvNC9zb1COd-JEqPlDqFb6iYpGkSE"`